 You must be a resident of Washington State.
 Your voting residence is your permanent address or a transitional address where you physically reside.

-If you have been convicted of a felony, your right to vote is restored as long as you are not under the authority (in prison or on community custody) of the Department of Corrections.
+If you have been convicted of a felony, your right to vote is restored as long as you are not in total confinement (in prison or on community custody) of the Department of Corrections.
 Once your right is restored, you must re-register to vote in order to receive a ballot.

 Mental Competency & Voting Rights